 Hygiene rooms located on each floor and equipped with a hoist to assist children in wheelchairs

-A specially-designed SEN playground with timber trail ways.
+A specially-designed playground with timber trail ways.
 The children also have access to a mini outdoor amphitheatre and raised plant beds

 - An external canopy for each classroom to provide a sheltered outdoor space for learning and play

-The Portakabin Group was the main contractor for the Riverside Campus project.
+Portakabin was the main contractor for the Riverside Campus project.
 The contract was procured and awarded by the London Borough of Barking and Dagenham via the Council’s Local Education Partnership, Thames Partnership for Learning.
 It was funded by the Department for Education.

 The scheme was the seventh school building contract awarded to Portakabin by the London Borough of Barking and Dagenham and follows on from two earlier phases at a school near to the Riverside Campus.